commissaire inspector dottore

 academic and personal thoughts on detective-inspector novels

 For me, it may have come at the age of six.
-I have written elsewhere [Raritan 16.3 (Winter 1997)] about the indelible appeal of the Hardy Boys (and I'm not alone in that, either).
+I have written elsewhere about the indelible appeal of the Hardy Boys.
 I collected a whole cobbled-together set of Hardy Boys, half old beige hardcovers with lurid dust-jackets, half blue-bound postwar revisions.
 They're on my office shelf as I write.

-Across the office is another collection of detective novels, Georges Simenon's numbered set of postwar Maigrets: numbered 1-53, in uniform mass-market paperbacks from Presses de la Cité.
+Across the office is another collection of detective novels, Georges Simenon's numbered set of postwar paperback Maigrets: numbered 1-53.
 Though here too I have cobbled the set together: most have black and white spines and blurry cover photos, printed c1990, but many are from other decades, their covers – garish or understated as the era demanded – offering a miniature history of French book design.

-And I'm not alone in loving Maigret.
-Yet many of my literate friends, in and out of academia, treat detective fiction as a mindless pastime.
-It can be a mindless pastime, at times, but so are other kinds of intellectual pursuits, even of the highest brow.
-Yet our society – and by this I mean practically the whole literate globe – places great emphasis on detective fiction, and devotes enormous money and time to its consumption.
-"Escapism" is hardly the reason why.
-I think instead that crime fiction is a way of understanding the world, a complicated, contingent, multifarious set of lenses that people use to try to understand people, systems, and emotions.
-I want to devote some serious time here to describing and understanding those understandings.
+I'm not alone in loving Maigret and the Hardy Boys.
+Yet many of my friends, in and out of academia, treat detective fiction as a mindless pastime.
+It can be mindless, at times, but so are other kinds of intellectual pursuits, even of the highest brow.
+Our society devotes enormous money and time to consuming detective stories.
+"Escapism" is hardly why.
+Crime fiction is a way of understanding the world.

 cid is like a blog in that new material will continually appear.
-Not just new essays or entries, but rethinkings of old ones: the dates at the bottom of the page will show when an item was first put up, and when I've most recently changed it.
-Yet here too it's a little different, in that I provide no backwards blog-style chronology of postings.
+The dates at the bottom of the page will show when an item was first put up, and when I've most recently changed it.
+But I provide no backwards blog-style chronology of postings.
 The site is designed to look static while constantly changing.
-It is not what it appears – just like the mystery stories it studies.

 I read English, French, German, Italian, and Spanish; accidentally I also have an interest in Danish and Icelandic literature, though I can't read more than a stray word of either language.
 Thus I will quote from originals when I can (translating into English myself), and from translations when I can't read the original.
 Among my goals is to heighten consciousness of translation.
 Native speakers of English take it for granted that the entire world will eventually come to them.
 We sometimes think of "foreign" languages as an irrational veneer of gibberish over the universal clarity of the English language.
 But the global dominance of English means that there are far more English-language writers than English readers can read.
 As a result, writers of Krimis in other languages face an uphill battle getting their work read in English.
 A Swedish author may find that his or her work gets into Danish, Norwegian, and German but not into English, or finds a UK publisher but not one in the United States.
 If it seems at times that American bookstores are crammed with Swedish mysteries, reflect that even at that a relatively small percentage of Swedish crime fiction reaches English translation, and a smaller percentage of that reaches the US.